OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ```
 (code simplified from [an example in the MMTk docs](https://docs.mmtk.io/portingguide/perf_tuning/alloc.html#option-3-embed-the-fast-path-struct))

 And as it turns out, even without implementing any garbage collection algorithm, we get a lot of performance[^nogc-performance] just from ditching reference counting and having faster allocation!
-If we manage our heap, but we set no upper limit to it and we keep increasing its size when it becomes full, then...
+If we manage our heap, but we set no upper limit to its size and we keep increasing it when it becomes full, then...
 ![bde96ba315406117f87c3246310f6e990df557d4..be7d7c13cd789f2b977aaa66817c2690ec3c005f](/assets/mmtk/nogc-speedup.png)

+Pretty damn good speed just from ditching reference counting!
 But we've got no garbage collection happening.
-This means to function for any program, we need an infinitely-sized heap, and right now our interpreters keep requesting more and more memory until the [OOM killer](https://linuxhandbook.com/oom-killer/) comes in with the steel chair.
+This means to function for any program, we need an infinitely-sized heap, and right now for longer-running benchmarks our interpreters keep requesting more and more memory until the [OOM killer](https://linuxhandbook.com/oom-killer/) comes in with the steel chair.
 And to be fair, I *think* [RAM prices are going down](https://pcpartpicker.com/trends/price/memory/), so maybe 1 billion gigs of RAM will be a reasonable ask in 2-3 years.

 But until then, we need to actually periodically collect all that accumulating garbage in the heap, and that's when MMTk comes in.